Organofluorine chemistry

-Organofluorine chemistry describes the chemistry of the organofluorines, organic compounds that contain the carbon–fluorine bond.
+Organofluorine chemistry describes the chemistry of organofluorine compounds, organic compounds that contain a carbon–fluorine bond.
 Organofluorine compounds find diverse applications ranging from oil and water repellents to pharmaceuticals, refrigerants, and reagents in catalysis.
+In fact, "about 40% of new pharmaceuticals ... and 25% of all those on the market... contain fluorine".

 In addition to these applications, some organofluorine compounds are pollutants because of their contributions to ozone depletion, global warming, bioaccumulation, and toxicity.
 The area of organofluorine chemistry often requires special techniques associated with the handling of fluorinating agents.

 The carbon–fluorine bond

 Fluorine has several distinctive differences from all other substituents encountered in organic molecules.
 As a result, the physical and chemical properties of organofluorines can be distinctive in comparison to other organohalogens.